“Addio, fiorito asil,”Madama Butterfly

 With a sound combining clarity, strength, and integrity, Kirk Dougherty is one of the most exciting voices entering the opera circuit today.
 His expressivity and commitment to both musical and dramatic interpretation has earned him continuous appearances as a leading tenor since he began a serious foray into the repertoire just six years ago.
 Of his recent performance in Tosca, the San José Mercury News exclaimed, “Kirk Dougherty shined…The unique timbre and expression of his handsome voice, coupled with refined, satisfying phrasing, provided noteworthy, heartfelt performances of ‘Recondita armonia’ and ‘E lucevan le stelle,’ two of the treasured arias of the repertoire.

-This season, Mr. Dougherty will perform the role of Duke of Mantua in Rigoletto with Opera Las Vegas, Tamino in Die Zauberflöte with Glacier Symphony as part of their Festival Amadeus, Rinuccio in Gianni Schicci/Buoso’s Ghost with Opera Delaware, Pinkerton in Madama Butterfly and the tenor solo in Stabat Mater with Wichita Grand Opera, Nikolaus Sprink in Silent Night with Piedmont Opera, and sings the tenor solo in Beethoven’s Symphony No. 9 with Williamsburg Symphony.
+This season, Mr. Dougherty will perform the role of Duke of Mantua in Rigoletto with Opera Las Vegas, Tamino in Die Zauberflöte with Glacier Symphony as part of their Festival Amadeus, Rinuccio in Gianni Schicci/Buoso’s Ghost with Opera Delaware, Pinkerton in Madama Butterfly and the tenor solo in Stabat Mater with Wichita Grand Opera, and Nikolaus Sprink in Silent Night with Piedmont Opera.

 Last season, he returned to Opera San José for his final season as a Resident Artist, where he performed the roles of Edgardo in Lucia di Lammermoor, Rodolfo in La bohème, Almaviva in Il barbiere di Siviglia, and Sprink in Kevin Puts’s Pulitzer Prize-winning opera Silent Night.
 He also performed Rossini’s Stabat Mater with Sacramento Choral Society and Orchestra and the role of Rodolfo in La bohème with Wichita Grand Opera.